issalig/misc/cpcz80aventures.md

 So the next question is, could it be possible to "write" BASIC code from asm?
 Yes, it is.

 For this example I will use code borrowed from USIFAC card and we will write our HELLO.BAS directly from asm.
+(USIFAC is a Serial interface board and much more.
+Take a look at https://www.cpcwiki.eu/forum/amstrad-cpc-hardware/usifac-iimake-your-pc-or-usb-stick-an-hdd-for-amstrad-access-dsk-and-many-more!/)

 BASIC program start at &170